BJP's Manik Saha meets governor, stakes claim to form govt in Tripura | Politics

 - India

-BJP leader Manik Saha on Monday evening met Governor Satyadeo Narain Arya to stake his claim to be the next chief minister of Tripura.
+BJP leader Manik Saha on Monday evening met Governor Satyadeo Narain Arya to stake claim to form government in the state.

-Earlier in the day Saha was elected as the leader of the BJP legislature party and the next chief minister of the northeastern state at a meeting of the BJP legislative party held here on Monday.
+Earlier in the day, Saha was elected as the leader of the BJP legislature party at a meeting held here on Monday.
+He is set to continue as the chief minister of the northeastern state.

-A spokesperson of the BJP informed reporters after the meeting that the selection was unanimously endorsed by all MLAs of the party.

-The swearing-in of the new chief minister will be held on March 8.
-Prime Minister Narendra Modi is likely to be present at the event.
+Talking to reporters outside Raj Bhavan, BJP state president Rajib Bhattacharjee said, ''Manik Saha, who was unanimously elected as the legislature party leader today, met the Governor and staked claim to form government.
+Our ally, IPFT, has also extended its letter of support.''
+The swearing -in ceremony is scheduled to be held on March 8, with Prime Minister Narendra Modi and Union Home Minister Amit Shah in attendance, he added.

+BJP national president JP Nadda and chief ministers of several saffron camp-ruled states are also expected to attend the event.

-In the recently held elections, the BJP won 32 seats of the 60-member Assembly while its ally- Indigenous People's Front of Tripura (IPFT) - won one seat.
+In the recently held elections, the BJP won 32 seats in the 60-member Assembly while its ally - Indigenous People's Front of Tripura (IPFT) - won one seat.

-Assam Chief Minister and NEDA head Himanta Biswa Darma had visited the state on Sunday to measure the water and held meetings with the Chief Minister and senior party colleagues on the possible formation of the next cabinet.
+Assam Chief Minister and NEDA head Himanta Biswa Sarma had visited the state on Sunday to hold meetings with Saha and senior party colleagues on the possible formation of the next cabinet.

-Party sources said, Sarma also had a meeting with Union Home Minister Amit Shah in Delhi on Sunday over the composition of the cabinet and its leader to ensure a smooth transition.
+Sarma also held a meeting with Union Home Minister Amit Shah in Delhi on Sunday over the composition of the new cabinet.

-BJP national president JP Nadda and Chief Ministers of several BJP-ruled states are expected to also join the swearing-in ceremony.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)